sakaicontrib/docker-sakai/README.txt

 docker/docker-compose
 ==========

-This is a selection of docker images and fig setups for developing/deploying Sakai.
+This is a selection of docker images and docker-compose setups for developing/deploying Sakai.

 Layout
 ======